aimfeld/fallacy-search/README.md

 The Fallacy Search application helps users identify potential logical fallacies in any text.
 It uses GPT-4o to detect and analyze common reasoning errors and argumentative flaws.
 The tool aims to promote critical thinking and improve the quality of public discourse by making logical analysis more accessible.

-Fallacy Search has been developed and benchmark tested by Adrian Imfeld as part of a data science master thesis at Lucerne University of Applied Sciences and Arts (HSLU).
+Fallacy Search has been developed and benchmark tested as part of a data science master thesis at Lucerne University of Applied Sciences and Arts (HSLU).
 For more information, see GitHub repository: [fallacy-detection](https://github.com/aimfeld/fallacy-detection)

 Potential Applications: